Home

 For example, while you’re trying to pray you might find yourself drifting into fantasies—often sexual, but not always—that intrude into your mind.
 If you notice what’s happening and break out of the fantasy, then you can say, “Why am I thinking about such-and-such right now?
 What’s going on?”
 Then put your intended prayer “on pause” and begin a different kind of prayer, a prayer of self-examination directed to discovering what has been happening to you recently and how you feel about it all.

 In that examination you might discover some event from the day—or from recent days—that left you feeling helpless or useless or weak in some way.
 In other words, the fantasy is a sort of intoxication, a drug-like “hit” that covers up the pain you don’t want to accept.
-To deal with this experience in a spiritually healthy manner, renounce the harmful spirit of the fantasy and allow yourself to admit your weakness and helplessness and implore God for the strength to endure the pain and for the guidance to deal with the problem—but in doing this, trust in God’s mercy rather fear being thrown into hell because you are “bad.”
+To deal with this experience in a spiritually healthy manner, renounce the harmful spirit of the fantasy and allow yourself to admit your weakness and helplessness and implore God for the courage to endure the pain and for the guidance to deal with the problem—but in doing this, trust in God’s mercy rather fear being thrown into hell because you are “bad.”

 “I’m terrified of hell.”